Welcome to Class 5 and the Autumn Term!

 This term we will be answering the question:

-We’re really looking forward to exploring everything related to flowers, trees and all manner of plants.
-In English, we will be reading “The Selfish Giant” and watching clips of the film “Walle”.
-We will be looking at how authors cleverly use language to grab the reader’s attention and make them want to keep reading as well as applying this to our own writing.
+We’re really looking forward to exploring everything related to rocks and soils as well as looking back in time to early life on our planet.
+In English, we will be reading “Stone Age Boy”.
+We will be looking at how the author cleverly uses language to grab the reader’s attention and create excitement!

-We will be linking our work throughout the curriculum to this question, using our scientific skills to carry out our own investigations about what plants need to survive and how they disperse their seeds.
-In DT, we’ll be using what we’ve learnt about the recycling to design and create our own planet-saving robot and using the food we’ve grown to create healthy meals.
+We will be linking our work throughout the curriculum to our core question, exploring volcanoes and earthquakes in geography.
+We’ll also be using our scientific skills to carry out our own investigations about rocks and soils.
+In DT, we’ll be using what we’ve learnt about the Stone Age to design and create our own bag to carry our tools in.
+If you have any spare fabrics, equipment or are pretty handy with a needle, please let us know!
+Keep an eye out for the cave paintings we’ll be creating in Art too.

 In the morning, it is really important that your child gets to school on time.
 From 8:45-9:00, the children will be practicing their writing skills and the skills learnt the previous week in maths.

-Our SEAL focus this half term is SRE.
+Our SEAL focus this half term is New Beginnings.
 Both Mrs Bentley and I thoroughly enjoy teaching Class 5 and we’re looking forward to another exciting term ahead of us.

 Within RE we will be looking at Christianity and their views about how the world was created.